Skip to main content

 Description: Provides prospective adoptive families a brief overview of the common paths toward adoptions, opportunities for reflection and information on next steps.

-Description: This module introduces a branch of behavioral health called Occupational Therapy, and covers how Occupational Therapy can help children complete their everyday activities such as: showering and getting dressed, regulate their emotions, reach developmental milestones, play, and learn.
+Description: Introduces a branch of behavioral health called Occupational Therapy, and covers how Occupational Therapy can help children complete their everyday activities such as: showering and getting dressed, regulate their emotions, reach developmental milestones, play, and learn.
 This module covers the following topics

 • What Occupational Therapy is